 Forecasting is the foundation stone of WFM.
 If you get the forecast wrong, the whole process is unstable.
-It therefore makes sense that forecasting takes center stage in measuring WFM team performance.
+It therefore makes sense that forecasting takes centre stage in measuring WFM team performance.
 There are four major elements to consider:

 1. Are you taking care of all the elements of the forecast?

 It's not just about the volume of work (number of calls, emails, chats, white mail, etc.).
 Don't forget the average amount of time required to complete each unit (AHT) and the total workload (volume multiplied times AHT).
 And make sure you are using the most appropriate metrics - e.g. offered calls not answered calls.
-While it is common for centers to analyze the call volume forecast, it is less common to see analysis of the AHT.
-Both are equal partners in the workload calculation and should be analyzed separately as well as in combination to identify opportunities for accuracy improvement.
+While it is common for centres to analyse the call volume forecast, it is less common to see analysis of the AHT.
+Both are equal partners in the workload calculation and should be analysed separately as well as in combination to identify opportunities for accuracy improvement.
 You should question each metric and understand underlying causes.

-For example, in some centers AHT is relatively consistent across all time frames and in others there is large variation; e.g. AHT during the night shift is much longer than during the day.
+For example, in some centres AHT is relatively constant across all time frames and in others there is large variation; e.g. AHT during the night shift is much longer than during the day.
 That begs the question of why this happens.
 Is it a function of less supervision, more new hires on unattractive shifts, customers calling with more difficult problems when they have time to talk, customers wanting short calls during the working day or a combination of effects?
 Digging into that type of question can not only improve the accuracy of forecasting the actual workload in each time period of the day, but can also help in identifying opportunities to reduce AHT through other measures.

 2. Did you select the correct time-frames for analysis?

-The period over which you analyze forecast accuracy is important.
-Analyzing accuracy at the monthly or weekly level serves as a reasonable scorecard - but does little to help you to discover where the forecast may be consistently over or under the actual demand.
+The period over which you analyse forecast accuracy is important.
+Analysing accuracy at the monthly or weekly level serves as a reasonable scorecard - but does little to help you to discover where the forecast may be consistently over or under the actual demand.
 If you have one hand in the oven and the other in the freezer then on average you are comfortable!
 It is similarly misleading to measure service level or ASA over long periods.

 There can be dramatic fluctuations within the week or month that offset each other, making the overall average look good.
 You need to do the analysis at the interval (e.g. 30 minutes) level to focus attention on those elements of the forecast that can be improved.
 Dealing with wide swings at the daily or half-hourly interval level puts an unrealistic demand on the Operations team.
 The goal is a consistently high level of accuracy, not an high average level over time.